 Naples Grande Beach Resort: Enjoy a short walk along the boardwalk behind the hotel, then hit the beach with pails and shovels for everyone.
 Take on the only water slide in Naples before splashing down into one of three pools.
 Look for the kids club and pizza-making classes on Saturdays.

 Ritz-Carlton Naples: Kids will love the Nature’s Wonders program led by naturalists that teach children about the marine life and ecosystems in Florida.
 Walk out to the beach and build sand castles before capping off your day with a perfect sunset.

 Marco Island Marriott Beach Resort: Located in the heart of Marco Island, kids can become junior explorers at the Tiki Tribe Discovery Camp.
 Kids will love staying here as they swim, play, and even take a tour of the hotel bakery to design their own chef hats and decorate cookies.

-Disclaimer: I was recently a guest of the Naples, Marco Island, Everglades Convention & Visitors Bureau.
-However, all opinions expressed here are my own.
+Disclaimer: The author was a guest of the Naples, Marco Island, Everglades Convention & Visitors Bureau.
+However, all opinions expressed here are her own.